Laing O'Rourke: History

-The company was founded by Ray O'Rourke in 1978.
-It was originally based in East London, and was known as R. O'Rourke & Son.
-In September 2001, R. O'Rourke bought Laing Construction from John Laing plc for £1.
-Laing's construction business had been making significant losses, in part due to additional costs on the Cardiff Millennium Stadium project.
+The company was founded by Ray O'Rourke and his brother Des in 1978.
+Initially a specialist concrete subcontractor, it was originally based in East London, and was known as R. O'Rourke & Son.
+In September 2001, R. O'Rourke bought main contractor Laing Construction from John Laing plc for £1.
+Laing's construction business had been making significant losses, in part due to additional costs on the Cardiff Millennium Stadium project, the National Physical Laboratory, and No 1 Poultry in the City of London.
 The name of the company was changed to Laing O'Rourke.

 In May 2004, the company acquired Crown House Engineering, a mechanical and electrical engineering business, from Carillion.
 Laing O'Rourke went on to expand its operations in Australia in July 2006, when it acquired Barclay Mowlem, also from Carillion.
 In 2015, the company became a member of the Housing and Finance Institute.

 In December 2015, the chief executive officer of the company, Anna Stewart, stepped down with immediate effect due to ill health.
 Ray O'Rourke, the company's executive chairman, assumed her role although it was reported that O’Rourke could only spend a limited number of days in the United Kingdom, due to his tax exile status in Jersey.

 On 11 January 2016, Laing O'Rourke announced that it had begun the formal sale process of selling its Australian business.
 This was a result of multiple unsolicited offers and a desire to invest more heavily in the company's operations in the United Kingdom.

 In the year to 31 March 2016, the group made a pre tax loss £246m, after being hit by poor performance on its £1.3bn PFI hospital contract (at CHUM) in Montreal, Canada, and on several now completed problem contracts in the United Kingdom.
 In December 2016 it was rumoured the Australia arm has been taken off the market after Laing O’Rourke failed to find a buyer.
 The sale process was later discontinued and the Australian business was refinanced in 2017.